This is the basic class used to represent a client of an XML-RPC server.

 error.

-is an array of
+msgs is an array of

-objects (see xmlrpcmsg), and response
+xmlrpcmsg objects (see xmlrpcmsg), and response is an

-array of xmlrpcresp
+array of xmlrpcresp objects (see xmlrpcresp).

-The timeout
+The timeout and

-parameters are optional, and behave
+transport parameters are optional, and behave

-as in the send
+as in the send method above.

-parameter is optional, and
+The fallback parameter is optional, and

-.
+defaults to TRUE.
 When set to

-it will prevent the client to try using
+FALSE it will prevent the client to try using

 many single method calls in case of failure of the first multicall